 11. Parking Or Storing A Trailer: Unauthorized parking or storing a trailer.

 12. ADA and Reserved ADA Spaces: Colorado State University ADA/disabled H parking permits are required for reserved ADA/disabled spaces or parking in any other permit area.
-Any vehicle parked in an ADA/disabled space that is reserved for a specific license plates or vehicle will be cited.
+Any vehicle parked in an ADA/disabled space that is reserved for a specific license plates or vehicle, including the diagonally striped areas next to ADA spaces, will be cited.